Please note — IMPORTANT: You can find additional information, instructions and tips here: Paracord “Survival” Bracelets FAQs & Tips

-As you may know, not too long ago we began supporting the First Responders who volunteer with the disaster response veterans service organization, Team Rubicon.
+In 2012 we began supporting the emergency first responders who volunteer with the disaster response veterans service organization, Team Rubicon.
 One of the important items we include in our First Responder Kits are Paracord “Survival” Bracelets.
 Not only are the bracelets really cool-looking, they can actually be used to save a life in an emergency situation.

 Note: If you want confirmation of delivery on your shipments of item donations prior to receipt of our acknowledgment letter (allow up to 12 weeks), please use the tracking system provided by your shipper.

-Please note: You can also Google Paracord and/or Buckle supplies to purchase elsewhere; however you will have to cut and buckle the cord yourself.
-Kelly will not give advice/input regarding where to purchase paracord or buckles, and she is not able to provide Bracelet Kits for free, even if the finished bracelets are ultimately donated back to Operation Gratitude.
+Please note: You can also Google “550 paracord” to purchase elsewhere; however you will have to cut the cord yourself.
+Kelly will not give advice/input regarding where to purchase 550 paracord, and she is not able to provide Bracelet Kits for free, even if the finished bracelets are ultimately donated back to Operation Gratitude.

 Need Community Service Hours?
-Students can earn one hour of community service for every five bracelets made and donated.
-Contact our Volunteer Coordinator for more information: email@example.com (Be sure to put the words “Operation Gratitude Volunteer” in the subject line.)
+Students can earn one hour of Community Service for every five bracelets made and donated.
+Include a self-addressed, stamped envelope and a note requesting that a Community Service Certificate is mailed to you.
+Please contact our Volunteer Coordinator for more information: email@example.com (Be sure to put the words “Operation Gratitude Volunteer” in the subject line.)

 As always, THANK YOU for your support!